OpenCTI-Platform/connectors/external-import/sentinel-incidents/README.md

 It's also important to define the necessary permissions in Sentinel for the connector to work.

 In the Azure portal, you need to set :
-Home > Application Registration > OpenCTI (your name) > API Permissions and prioritize the "ThreatIndicators.ReadWrite.OwnedBy" permissions.
+Home > Application Registration > OpenCTI (your name) > API Permissions
+and enable the permissions named :
+- "SecurityEvent.Read.All"
+- "SecurityEvent.ReadWrite.All"
+- "SecurityIncident.Read.All"
+- "SecurityIncident.ReadWrite.All"

 ![Sentinel_permission](./doc/permission_mandatory.png)
 You will then be able to view the data (indicators) in :
 Home > Microsoft Sentinel > OpenCTI (Your Name) > Threat Indicators

 For more information, visit: